 publication in hard copy will follow at the first available date.
 No revision of the online text is permitted and no offprints will be issued before publication of the issue in which the article appears.

-Authors can claim one gratis copy through the Oxford Journals Author Service Site.
-Offprints can also be purchased from this site.
+Single issue copies and offprints can be purchased from the Author Services site.
 Orders from the UK will be subject to the current UK VAT charge.
 For orders from elsewhere in the EU you or your institution should account for VAT by way of a reverse charge.
 Please provide us with your or your institution’s VAT number.

 AUTHOR SELF-ARCHIVING/PUBLIC ACCESS POLICY FROM MAY 2005